By Guest Writer David E. Miller

 2Flannagan, Roy.
 The Riverside Milton.
 Boston, MA: Houghton Mifflin Company, 1998. p.
 34.

 David Elias Miller graduated from Miami University (Oxford, OH) with an M.A. in English Literature.
-A “cultural conservative” who sees great literature as an inheritance, not a problem to be deconstructed by cultural, gender, or other theoretical studies, David is setting a career path outside the university in the non-profit sector while continuing to learn and enjoy literature as a personal passion.
+A “cultural conservative” who sees great literature as an inheritance, not a problem to be deconstructed by cultural, gender, or other theoretical studies, David is setting a career path outside the university while continuing to learn and enjoy literature as a personal passion.